I moved to Phoenix in 1993, with husband,

 eleven-year-old son, and Labrador retriever, to build a science museum.
 Serving as CEO, I led the team that opened the Arizona Science Center and later welcomed nearly 400,000 visitors each

-Towards the end of my tenure, my mother had a heart attack that led to a stroke.
+Towards the end of my tenure, my mother had a stroke.
 She declined over a period of eleven months, losing memories, then words, and then sense of herself.
 So I felt compelled to write her story down, and then I realized I wanted to write more.
 Not analytic stuff about museums, but something looser and evocative.
 So I turned to fiction at age 63.

 Writing as a "second act" is thrilling and humbling.
 I use skills and work habits learned in my first act to